hulchenko/apple-like-page-behaviour/README.md

-Project dedicated to the fancy page scroll on apple devices(always loved it).
+Project dedicated to the pop up pictures on the screen, as user scrolls.